 Find an activity you love, and that makes exercise an enjoyable experience.
-It doesn’t matter whether this is a fitness class at your local gym or a brisk walk in the park.
+It doesn’t matter whether this is a fitness class at your local gym or a brisk morning walk in the park.
 Check out my list of easy workouts you can do at home.

 Simple mindfulness meditation has been shown to reduce anxiety, help in the management of depression and chronic stress, increase happiness and an overall sense of well-being, and improve cognitive function in many ways.

-All of these effects are free.
 All that is required is at least ten minutes, and someplace to sit.

-Regular Sleep Pattern
+Stick to a Regular Sleep Pattern

 This affects both our minds and our bodies.
 Along with the well-known psychological effects, sleep deprivation has been shown to be associated with diabetes, hypertension, obesity, and many other chronic health problems.

 Create the habit of going to bed and waking up around the same time every day, and sleep for seven to nine hours each night.

-Eating Fruits and Vegetables With Every Meal
+Eat Fruits and Vegetables With Every Meal

 This simple improvement in your diet will help reduce the number of calories you consume daily, and provide you with a variety of nutrients that your body needs.

-Limiting Your Sugar Intake
+Limit Your Sugar Intake

 Added sugar not only contributes the development of obesity and diabetes, but also has damaging effects on your heart and the health of your veins and arteries, not to mention mental health effects.
 According to Intermountain Vein Center, vein treatments can occasionally be challenging, and nobody wants to deal with the anxiety or depression that can be brought on by improper diet.